tradecloud/tradecloud-docs-api-v2/order/buyer/receive/delivery-schedule.md

 ## Simple delivery schedule

-The field `lines.scheduledDelivery` contains the planned delivery of this order line.
+The field `lines.scheduledDelivery` contains the current planned delivery of this order line.

 {% hint style="info" %}
 Tradecloud will expand a delivery schedule into order lines with the same item number having `scheduledDelivery`'s.
 The `deliverySchedule.position` will be taken as `lines.position`.